mwbowers/mwbowers.github.io/reference/asna-qsys-runtime-job-support/classes/spooler-control-character.md

 title: SpoolerControlCharacter Enumeration
 ---

-Indicates the maner in which control characters will be represented in the database.
+Indicates the manner in which control characters will be represented in the database.

 **Namespace:** ASNA.QSys.Runtime.JobSupport <br/>
 **Assembly:** ASNA.QSys.Runtime